 Speed’s test: A positive test consists of pain elicited in the bicipital groove when the patient attempts to forward elevate the shoulder against examiner resistance; the elbow is slightly flexed, and the forearm is supinated.

 Uppercut test: The involved shoulder is positioned at neutral, the elbow is flexed to 90 degrees, the forearm is supinated, and the patient makes a fist.
-The examiner instructs the patient to perform a boxing “uppercut” punch while placing his or her hand over the patient’s fist to resist the upward motion.
-A positive test is pain or a painful pop over the anterior shoulder near the bicipital groove region.
+The examiner instructs the patient to perform a boxing “uppercut” punch while placing their hand over the patient’s fist to resist the upward motion.
+A positive test is a pain or a painful pop over the anterior shoulder near the bicipital groove region.

 Dynamic tests for bicipital groove symptoms:

 - The examiner brings the patient's shoulder to 90 degrees of abduction and 90 degrees of external rotation.
 The examiner passively rotates the shoulder at this position in an attempt to elicit the patient-reported audible “popping” or “clicking” sensations.
 Sometimes passively maneuvering the shoulder from the extension to the cross-body plane helps elicit instability symptoms.